monarch-initiative/mondo/index.md

 **How was it created?**

 Mondo is a semi-automatically constructed ontology that merges in multiple disease resources to yield a coherent merged ontology.
+See sources [here](https://mondo.monarchinitiative.org/pages/sources/).
 Original versions of Mondo were constructed entirely automatically and used the IDs of source databases and ontologies.
 Later, additional manually curated cross-ontology axioms were added, and a native Mondo ID system was used to avoid confusion with source databases.

 One feature of Mondo is that it goes beyond loose xrefs.
 It curated precise 1:1 equivalence axioms connecting to other resources, validated by OWL reasoning.
 This means it is safe to propagate across these from OMIM, Orphanet, EFO, DOID (soon NCIT).